The basic gear for kitesurfing is fairly compact, quite durable and not too expensive.

 Put some marine grade reflective tape on the top and sides of your helmet to make it easier to spot in low light rescue situations

 We strongly recommend that you DO NOT use a board leash.
-If you get yanked hard, eventually the leash will too (including retractable ones), which can result in your board hurtling at you and causing serious injury and possible knocking you unconscious.
+If you get yanked hard, the leash will too (including retractable ones), which can result in your board hurtling at you and causing serious injury and possible knocking you unconscious.
 Learn to upwind body drag to retrieve a lost board instead.

 Wetsuits (optional): for cooler and cold conditions, a wetsuit extends your season and allows you to stay out longer